AngryMaciek/snakemake_deeptools/README.md

 Specify all the required information (input/output/parameters) in the config.yaml
 The main input to the pipeline is a simple design table which has to have the following format:

 sample  bam
 [sample_name] [path_to_bam]
 ...

+Where:
 * Each row is a sequencing sample.
-* All the bam files need to have a different name.
-Regardless of their location/directory.
+* All the bam files need to have a different name regardless of their location.
-* Bam files will be sorted in this pipeline.
 * Design table might have more columns than these above.

-Apart from the design table the pipeline requires a FASTA genome file.
+Apart from the design table the pipeline requires a FASTA-formatted genome file.

 Once the metadata are ready write a DAG (directed acyclic graph) into dag.pdf:
   ```bash